Close

 Carte des cyclones delta du Bengale

 The exposure of the Bengal delta to cyclonic flooding is increasing in the current context of sea level rise due to climate change.
-The objective of the BanD-SOS project is to develop a pre-operational flood forecasting system that will :
+The objective of the BanD-SOS project was to develop a pre-operational flood forecasting system, whose function is to:

 • provide in real time the basic information necessary for the implementation of evacuation and protection operations when a hurricane event occurs,